 - Report to the police.
 Once safety is assured, contact the police to report the incident.
 They will want some basic information about the incident, you and your vehicle.

 - Detail and document the scene.
-If it is safe to do so, document the scene as much as possible.
-These documentations can be pictures, notes or a combination of the two.
-Evidence can help both the police and the insurance company.
+If it is safe to do so, document the scene with photos and notes.
+Evidence may be helpful for both the police and the insurance company.

 - Contact your auto insurance agent.
-If you intend to file a claim, it is important to promptly contact your insurance company and provide them with the details you gathered in the previous step.
+If you intend to file a claim, you may promptly contact your insurance company and provide them with the details you gathered in the previous step.
 They may also want the identification number from the report you filed with the police.
-It is important to remember that you will have to pay your hit-and-run deductible when filing a claim.

 Will insurance cover a hit-and-run?

 Specific hit-and-run insurance does not exist, but there are some types of insurance that may offer coverage in the event of a hit-and-run.
-While your basic liability (minimum coverage) insurance will not cover damage to your own vehicle, collision, uninsured motorists and medical payments are all types of auto insurance that might help you if you’re the victim of an Iowa hit-and-run insurance, depending on the insurance company and your specific policy nuances.
+While your basic liability (minimum coverage) insurance will not cover damage to your own vehicle, collision, uninsured motorists and medical payments are all types of auto insurance that might help you if you’re the victim of an Iowa hit-and-run, depending on the insurance company and your specific policy terms.

-- Collision: As the name implies, this type of coverage is to help with costs related to damage that your vehicle sustains from collisions.
-Unlike minimum coverage, this insurance pays out towards your car instead of others.
-So, even if you are at fault for an accident or the victim of a hit-and-run, you have insurance to cover your cost of repairs.
+- Collision coverage: As the name implies, collision insurance is designed to cover damage that your vehicle sustains from collisions, regardless of fault.
+Unlike minimum coverage, this insurance pays out towards your own car.
+Even if you are at fault for an accident or the victim of a hit-and-run, collision coverage may cover your repairs up to your policy limits.

-- Uninsured motorist: In essence, these policies are a fill-in for basic liability if another driver, who is uninsured, is at fault for an auto accident that injures you or damages your property.
+- Uninsured motorist coverage: In essence, uninsured motorist coverage is a fill-in for basic liability if another driver, who is uninsured, is at fault for an auto accident that injures you or damages your property.
 If you are a victim of a hit-and-run, these policies may help with the costs, but you might have to prove that the other driver was uninsured, which can be difficult if they are not located.

-- Medical payments: While it’s important to protect your vehicle, safeguarding your health is even more critical.
-Medical payments coverage helps to pay for medical bills for you and your passengers that result from an auto accident.
+- Medical payments coverage: While it’s important to protect your vehicle, safeguarding your health is even more critical.
+Medical payments coverage could help pay for medical bills for you and your passengers that result from an auto accident, regardless of fault.

 Frequently asked questions

-Rates can vary significantly between customers and companies.
-In 2021, the average annual cost of a full coverage car insurance policy in Iowa is $1,260.
-The Iowa average yearly cost for minimum coverage is $252.
+Iowa car insurance rates can vary significantly between customers and companies.
+The average annual cost of a full coverage car insurance policy in Iowa is $1,254.
+The average yearly cost for minimum coverage in Iowa is $227.
 For comparison, the U.S. annual averages for full and minimum coverage are $1,771 and $545, respectively.

 With policies and rates being as personalized as they are, it can be tricky to pinpoint just one company as the best for car insurance.
 Experts recommend shopping around between multiple companies to compare quotes and coverages.
-Consider starting with the Bankrate guide to the best Iowa car insurance companies for 2021.
+Consider starting with the Bankrate guide to the best Iowa car insurance companies.